Ri-Dearg/corona-tales/README.md

 ## Credits

 ### Content
+Stories provided by actual people.
 Any code utilised from another programmer is documented and credited within the code.
-Infinite Scroll is utilised under its Open SOurce license for personal projects.
+Infinite Scroll is utilised under its Open Source license for personal projects.

 ### Media
 - Sound: